 This section will detail how an employee must report their absences and keep their line manager informed on an expected return date.
 Disciplinary actions can also be detailed for when an employee is absent due to sickness but later found to not have been genuinely ill.

 If a company has a sickness policy or sick pay it will be detailed in this section.
-Alternatively it will refer to the employment contract for further information.
+Alternatively it will refer to the employment contract for further information on sickness absence arrangements.

 Employees are sometimes required to make purchases during their employment which can be expensed and reimbursed by the employer.
 This section will explain how frequently an employee can claim expenses and the procedure they will need to follow to be reimbursed by the employer.